PrestaShop/prestashop.github.io/news/_posts/2022-07-01-introducing-horizontal-migration.md

 To us, this shows that the _migration_ process isn't really just about changing the underlying framework or a couple components.
 It's much more than that: **it's a full-on refactoring.**

 At the time of writing, over 90 Back office pages have been _refactored_ using the process above.
-It's a good, through process, and we are proud of how it has contributed to increasing PrestaShop's overall software quality during the recent years.
+It's a good, thorough process, and we are proud of how it has contributed to increasing PrestaShop's overall software quality during recent years.
 However, it has its downsides.

 Migrating a page this way is slow and requires a considerable effort.
 It basically amounts to building the page again – a _better_ version of it.
 With several dozen modified files, refactoring a typical page takes several weeks of development, and months of review and refinement.
 There are still 50 pages left to migrate in the Back office.
 That's _years'_ worth of work!